core-wg/resource-directory/draft-ietf-core-resource-directory.md

 registration with an RD.
 To use the interface, the endpoint sends a POST request to the registration resource returned in the Location header option in the response returned from the initial registration operation.
 The POST request (in contrast to PUT) allows replacing a selection of a resource.

-An update MAY update the lifetime or context registration parameters "lt", "con" as in {{registration}} ) if the previous settings are to be retained.
+An update MAY update the lifetime or context registration parameters "lt", "con" as in {{registration}}.
 Parameters that are not being changed SHOULD NOT be included in an update.
 Adding parameters that have not changed increases the size of the message but does not have any other implications.
 Parameters MUST be included as query parameters in an update operation as